patienceigiraneza/patienceigiraneza/README.md

 I am a Full Stack Developer specialized in Django, React, Rails and Flutter with 4+ years of experience in Software Engineering.
 I have a strong grip on core python and related problem solving.
-Using python I can build scalable web apps supported by big data/web scrapping with its analysis.
-I am experiance in REST API development using Django.
-I am also experianced in IoT hardware design with Raspberry Pi, Arduino and NodeMCU and IoT software Development with Python.
+Using python I can build scalable web apps supported by big data/web scrapping with REST API functionalities.
+I am also experianced in IoT Hardware Design with Raspberry Pi, Arduino and NodeMCU and IoT Software Development with Python.
 I am an enthusiastic in Data Science, Artificial Intelligence, Machine learning, etc...

 <br><br>